quinkennedy/Openframe-FrameController/README.md

 sudo systemctl enable systemd-networkd-wait-online.service
 ```

-To activate the `openframe` command and start the frame controller software, first create a link, then start the `openframe` software manually.
-Do not use `DEBUG=*` in front of the `openframe` command if you don't need additional information about the startup process:
+Activate the `openframe` command by creating a link, then start the `openframe` software manually once.
+Adding `DEBUG=*` in front of the `openframe` command shows additional debugging information:
 ```
 sudo ln -s ~/Openframe-FrameController/bin/cli.js /usr/local/bin/openframe
-source ~/.bashrc
 DEBUG=* openframe
 ```
-Once started, the first time the Openframe frame controller software will ask you the following questions:
+Once started, the first time or when using the `-r` option to reconfigure the frane. the Openframe frame controller software will ask you the following questions:
 ```
 ...
 ?
 Enter your Openframe username: ppan
 ?
 Enter your Openframe password: ******
 ?
 Enter a name for this Frame: my-frame
 ?
 Do you want to boot openframe on startup?: (Y/n) y
+?
+Do you want to start openframe now? y
 ```

-A short while after answering the questions you should see the following messages:
+When requesting the software to start the service in the last question, you should see the following messages after a moment:
 ```
 [o]   Connected!
 You can now push artwork to this frame.
 This frame should now appear as my-frame when you log into Openframe at https://oframe.example.com.